-- 36. The above paragraphs are here incorporated by reference. - 37.
-Defendants have deprived plaintiffs of their civil, constitutional and statutory rights under color of law and have conspired to deprive them of such rights and are liable to plaintiffs under 42 USC § 1983. - 38.
-Defendants' conduct deprived plaintiffs of their right to be free of unreasonable searches and seizures, pursuant to the Fourth and Fourteenth Amendments to the United States
+42. Defendants have deprived plaintiff of his civil, constitutional and statutory rights under color of law and have conspired to deprive him of such rights and are liable to plaintiff under 42 USC § 1983.

-Constitution.
-Defendants' conduct also deprived plaintiff of his right to due process of law, pursuant to the Fourteenth Amendment of the United States Constitution.
+43. Defendants' conduct deprived plaintiff of his right to be free of unreasonable searches and seizures, pursuant to the Fourth and Fourteenth Amendments to the United States Constitution.
+Defendants' conduct also deprived plaintiff of his right to due process of law, pursuant to the Fourteenth Amendment to the United States Constitution.

-- 39. Defendants falsely arrested plaintiffs and maliciously prosecuted them, presented knowingly false information to prosecutors, and failed to intervene in each other's obviously illegal actions. - 40.
-Plaintiffs have been damaged as a result of defendants' wrongful acts.
+44. Defendants falsely arrested plaintiff, maliciously prosecuted him, and failed to intervene in each other's obviously illegal actions.

+45. Plaintiff has been damaged as a result of defendants' wrongful acts.